tentelemed/microservices-lab/README.md

-# strimzi-lab
+# microservices-lab

-A lab focused on deploying streaming applications on top of Strimzi
+A lab focused on propagating data between microservices using Apache Kafka, deployed to OpenShift via Strimzi.